Helter Skelter (1976 film): Plot

 William Garretson is arrested following the discovery of the bodies of Sharon Tate and her guests at her home but is released three days later for lack of evidence.
 The police are unwilling to connect the Tate killings to the Hinman murder and LaBianca killings, despite the similarities of the crime scenes including writing in blood on the walls, and instead pursue a drug-related angle for the Tate killings.

 The police raid Spahn Ranch in an attempt to break up an auto theft ring and arrest Manson and his gang.
 Nine-year-old "Steven Quint" (based on 10-year-old Steven Weiss) discovers a gun and his father turns it over to the police, where it is ignored.
 The Manson Family is released from prison and later two girls fleeing from Death Valley, "Stephanie Mark" (based on Stephanie Schram) and Kitty Lutesinger, tell police that the Manson Family has moved to Barker Ranch and that Susan Atkins was involved in the Hinman murder.
 Susan is arrested and reveals to her fellow inmate Ronnie Howard that she also killed Sharon Tate and was involved in eleven other killings.

 Los Angeles District Attorney Vincent Bugliosi interviews Danny DeCarlo, who gives a tour of Spahn Ranch and says that Manson had a .22 caliber Buntline revolver matching that used in the murders.
 Ronnie Howard calls the homicide division and tells them what Susan confessed to her.
 Bugliosi requests bail to be set high for Manson's trial for burning municipal earthmoving equipment in order to give him time to get evidence for the grand jury for the murders.

 Bugliosi interviews the Manson Girls and obtains arrest warrants for participants in the killings.
 Linda Kasabian turns herself in on the warrant while the fingerprints of Tex Watson and Patricia Krenwinkel are matched to those found at the Tate residence.
 During the grand jury proceedings, Susan gives all of the details of the Tate and LaBianca killings.
 As a result, Susan, Leslie Van Houten, Tex, Patricia, Linda, and Manson are all brought up on charges.

-A reporter and photographer from KABC-TV, Los Angeles attempting to retrace the events crime as reported in the newspaper find where the bloody clothes from the murders have been discarded.
+A reporter and photographer from KABC-TV, Los Angeles who are attempting to retrace the events of the crime as reported in the newspaper, discover where the bloody clothes from the murders have been discarded.
 Steven's father calls to ask about the .22 revolver, but the police tell him that they don't have time for him and hang up on him.
 He tells the story to the news in order to embarrass the investigators.
 Bugliosi uses ballistics testing to link the gun to the one used on victim Jay Sebring.